 #3.
 Investing in Stainless Steel Tools

 Stainless steel pots, baking sheets, pans, and flatware are a perfect way to stay sustainable in the kitchen.
-Stainless steel is a great heat conductor, it cleans up easily and will last for many years.
-Especially if you invest in a high-quality brand.
+Stainless steel is a great heat conductor, it cleans up easily, and it will last for many years, especially if you invest in a high-quality brand.

 You can get so many sustainable stainless steel items.
 A few of my favorites include reusable straws, ice cube and popsicle molds, measuring cups and spoons, bowls, this roasting pan, stock pots, lunch boxes, and these beautiful tools!

 Food Grade Stainless Steel is an alloy metal, meaning it is composed of three different elements.
-One of these elements is chronium, which helps keep stainless steel stain- and corrosion-resistant.
+One of these elements is chromium, which helps keep stainless steel stain- and corrosion-resistant.
 The second, carbon, is the backbone of stainless steel; it keeps stainless steel hard and strong!
 And lastly nickel, the most controversial element because it can cause allergic reactions to sensitive groups.
 Most people will not have a reaction to the amount of nickel found in high-quality cookware but if you have an extreme nickel allergy you will want to invest in stainless steel that has the lowest concentration of nickel.
 In extreme sensitivity cases look for stainless steel in the foodservice grades 430, 440, 13/0 to keep your exposure to nickel as low as possible.
 Or to be on the safe side, avoid stainless steel altogether.

 Please see sources below for more information on the composition and different grades of stainless steel.

 #4.
 Using Biodegradable Quality Wood and Cotton Items